Actuarial-Control-Cycle-T1-2026/group-page-showcase-space-miners/README.md

 not adhering to safety standards and any pre-existing faults known at the time of policy inception.
 Additionally, any equipment older than 30 years will not be eligible for insurance.

 2.2.
 Cargo Loss
 2.2.1 Benefit Structure
 Cargo Loss insurance provides coverage for loss and damage to the cargo resulting from accidental damage, theft and environmental impacts during transportation.
 The coverage is provided on a per shipment basis, with a maximum claim amount of 38 million (Type B) and 678 million (Type A).
-The indemnity is based on the declared value at policy inception,
+The indemnity is based on the declared value at policy inception, with the payout determined according to the extent of the loss during transportation.
+The policy covers the full value of the insured loss, up to the declared value.
+Cargo risks were found to vary across the solar system and will be assessed based on route and operating conditions.
+Premium adjustments were determined by considering specific route risks, transit duration, and hazards for operations in select solar systems, namely, Helionis Cluster and Oryn Delta.

+2.2.2 Coverage Triggers and Exclusions
+The coverage is triggered from losses and damages occurring due to events such as collisions, navigation hazards, and environmental hazards such as asteroids and solar activity.
+Furthermore, coverage extends to third-party interference and operational failures.
+All events must occur within the insured period and be consistent with standard operating conditions.
+Only Type B Cargo is covered, with Type A Cargo excluded due to its highly concentrated risk and potential loss.
+Additionally, non-accidental losses, delays without physical damage, and incidents occurring outside the insured period are not covered.
+All the routes used for transportation must meet established safety standards and achieve minimum clearance requirements to be eligible for coverage.

+2.3.
+Workers’ Compensation
+2.3.1 Benefit Structure
+The Workers’ Compensation hazard component of the insurance provides coverage and financial support for CQMC employees who sustain injuries, illness and work-induced conditions.
+The product provides payments for lost income when an employee is unable to work due to injury, and also covers medical, hospital, and rehabilitation costs.
+Coverage is based on a per-event basis with a cap of 170K per claim.
+Non-white Collar workers will be compensated for the physical injuries and illnesses arising from hazardous environments, while White Collar workers will be targeted towards psychological claims, including stressrelated claims and other workplace factors.
+Additional considerations apply to employees operating within extreme solar system environments, most explicitly the Bayesia system.
+For example, the higher levels of radiation present and subsequent increased exposure will require workers to meet a relatively higher exposure threshold to be eligible in making radiation related claims.
+Conversely, those who work in lower pre-defined exposure systems will be eligible for potential discounts.

+2.3.2 Coverage Triggers and Exclusions
+Coverage will only be triggered from claims for injury or illness sustained during the course of employment with the firm, with potential causes including workplace accidents, environmental hazards, operational incidents and work-related stress.
+The claims will be verified through evidence, such as medical examinations, to ensure valid claims are paid out.
+There will be exclusions applied to limit the amount and frequency of the claims.
+For example, intentional injuries, self-inflicted injuries, pre-existing medical conditions and death will not be covered as part of this insurance policy

 ---